bigtoga/Examples/Cloud - Azure/AZ-500/02 - Implement platform protection/25 - Azure Container Instances.md

   - For scenarios where you need full container orchestration, including service discovery across multiple containers, automatic scaling, and coordinated application upgrades, we recommend Azure Kubernetes Service.

 - PaaS
-- Custom sizes - fast startup times
+- Custom sizes - faster startup times than VMs (seconds)
-- Public IP and DNS
-- Hypervisor-level security
+- Container access
+    - You expose your container groups directly to the internet with a **public IP address and a fully qualified domain name (FQDN)**.
+When you create a container instance, you can specify a custom DNS name label so your application is reachable at customlabel.azureregion.azurecontainer.io.
+    - Also supports executing a command in a running container by providing an interactive shell to help with application development and troubleshooting.
+Access takes places over **HTTPS**, using TLS to secure client connections
+- Container deployment - Deploy containers from DockerHub or Azure Container Registry
+- Hypervisor-level security - Historically, containers have offered application dependency isolation and resource governance but have not been considered sufficiently hardened for hostile multi-tenant usage.
+Azure Container Instances guarantees your application is as isolated in a container as it would be in a VM.
 - Isolation
 - Co-scheduled groups
 - Persistent storage
 - -Linux and Windows
-- Virtual network deployments
+- Virtual network deployments - can deploy into a subnet within your virtual network
+- Billing - Supports per-GB, per-CPU, and per-second billing

 ### ACI vs. AKS
 Use AKS for massive apps that need to do dynamic discovery of other services in the environment